 When there are challenges, there are always opportunities.
 The Indian government came with a plan to reduce the API dependency on China.
 By promoting dedicated industrial zones for API plants with financial incentives, they want to become more self-sufficient.
 This could eventually also enable India to become an alternative to China in the global API market.

 And another challenge is innovation.
 Is India doing enough when it comes to innovation?
 Indian companies are not well known for their extensive R&D breakthroughs.
 Furthermore, they need to invest in digital innovation.
 If they want to remain a global pharma leader, they must take digitization seriously.
 And another thing is they have to focus on sustainability and reduce their environmental pollution.

-I’m sure India will handle it.
+I’m sure India will overcome these challenges.
 There is a reason why CEOs of large companies like Google, Microsoft, and IBM are Indian people and there is a talented new generation coming our way.
-So, if India is playing its cards wisely, the future will look bright.
+So, if India plays its cards wisely, the future will look bright.

 But India is not the only pharma giant; there are other countries excelling in the pharmaceutical industry.
 Have you ever wondered why Switzerland, a land with a population 160 times smaller than India, is among the top pharma countries worldwide?
 If yes, then check out this article!